-I started read “How to Read a Book” by Adler Mortimer (HRB) after one of the engineers I look up to, Star Simpson, professed that her ability to understand many technical papers resulted from the instruction contained therein.
-As someone who’s desperately trying to hack their way to understanding the field of Cognitive Science via intense reading, I figured trying to polish the art of what I was doing every day is time well spent.
+I started read “How to Read a Book” by Adler Mortimer (HRB) after one of the engineers I look up to, Star Simpson, professed the book enabled her to understand many technical papers.
+As someone who’s desperately trying to hack their way to understanding the field of Cognitive Science via intense reading, I figured trying to polish the art of what I was doing every day would be time well spent.

 HRB starts out the way most self-help books do, describing the writer’s own ascent for ignorance to enlightenment.
 Basically, Adler graduates from university thinking he knows everything.
 He doesn’t and is distressed.
 He realises he’s never really “read”, he’s only let information flow through him without connecting it.